LahiRumesh/SSL_Vision_Pipeline/README.md

 - Training arguments for the model training.

-    - --model : Object detection model, i.e. YOLOv4 or YOLOv3
+    - --model : object detection model, i.e. YOLOv4 or YOLOv3

     - --data_dir : Image folder which contains images and the csv file